Peruvian Coast Guard

 The Directorate General of Captaincies and Coast Guard of Peru (DICAPI, Dirección General de Capitanías y Guardacostas del Perú) is the maritime authority and the Peruvian Coast Guard, the same one that carries out the control and surveillance work in maritime, fluvial and lacustrine environments, as well as search and rescue tasks.
 It is attached to the Navy of Peru, and according to law is empowered to exercise the maritime, fluvial and lacustrine police in order to apply and enforce the national regulations and international instruments of which Peru is a party, for ensure the protection and safety of human life in the aquatic environment, the protection of the aquatic environment and its resources, as well as repress illicit activities within its jurisdiction.

 History

 Maritime law enforcement activities dates back to the beginning of the 17th century, such activities is usually performed by sailors.
 By the end of 17th century, several port captaincies were formally established due to the urgent need to maintain order in the ports.
 Later on, the captaincy system is organized into Captaincy Directorate.
 Directorate General of Captaincies and Coast Guard was established on 5 August 1919 by Supreme Decree.
 Current captaincies and coast guard were created by Decree Law No. 17824 of 23 September 1969, the Captaincy and Coast Guard Corps.

-As of April 2022, Vice Admiral César Ernesto Colunge Pinto serve as Director General of DICAPI and assisted by Rear Admiral Pastor Ludwig Zanabria Acosta as Direcotr Executive of DICAPI.
+As of April 2022, Vice Admiral César Ernesto Colunge Pinto serve as Director General of DICAPI and assisted by Rear Admiral Pastor Ludwig Zanabria Acosta as Director Executive of DICAPI.